cb-nw-3/m4-1-react--intro-and-props/__lecture/lecture-1-intro.md

 - Small bits of code representing a portion of the UI
 - Reusable
-- Dynamic (can update the UI based on changes)
+- Dynamic (can update the UI based on changes, change overtime) (not like a template)

 ---